yuja/qmluic/README.md

             [this]() { label->setVisible(checkBox->isChecked()); });
 }
 ```

+(The generated code would be more verbose since QML/JS expression is first
+transformed to basic intermediate representation.)

 Syntax of supported binding expressions is quite limited right now.
 See
 the "Major TODOs" section for details.